explorerr/explorerr.github.io/_pages/about.md

 Spark Solution for PAIRS Batch Export and Overview Layer Generation
 ---------------

-Exploiting the Z-Order index spatio-temporal data stored in HBase, a spark solution is optimized with minimum shuffle operations to perform batch exports and spatial aggregations.
+-Exploiting the Z-Order index spatio-temporal data stored in HBase, a spark solution is optimized with minimum shuffle operations to perform batch exports and spatial aggregations.

--Spark solutions
 -![Spark](/images/combined.png "Spark")

--
 -Batch Exports
   -Batch query on spatio-temporal indexed HBase DataBase with Petabytes of data.
   -Fast query speed with optimized solution that minimize shuffle operation in Spark.
   -Exporting Terabytes in minutes.
   -Supporting Deep Learning training data generation.

--
 -Saptial Aggregation:
   -Overview Layers are spatial aggregated layer.
   -Overview layers are used for data exploration at different level of spatial resolutions.